OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

    - RDKit KNIME integration
 8. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.

-In addition, we need to install R for the statistical downstream analysis.
-Choose the directory that matches your operating system, double-click the R installer and follow the instructions.
+In addition, we need to install `R` for the statistical downstream analysis.
+Choose the directory that matches your operating system, double-click the `R` installer and follow the instructions.
 We recommend to use the default settings whenever possible.
-On macOS you also need to install XQuartz from the same directory.
+On macOS you also need to install `XQuartz` from the same directory.

-Afterwards open your R installation.
+Afterwards open your `R` installation.
 If you use Windows, you will find an ”R x64 3.6.X” icon on your desktop.
 If you use macOS, you will find R in your Applications folder.
-In R type the following lines (you might also copy them from the file **R** > **install_R_packages.R** folder on the USB stick):
+In `R`, type the following lines (you might also copy them from the file `R` > `install_R_packages.R` folder on the USB stick):

 ```r
 install.packages('Rserve',,"http://rforge.net/",type="source")